forfudan/MojoMiji/src/docs/advanced/lifetime.md

 ## Core philosophy of lifetime

-The core philosophy of lifetime system of Mojo is that **the lifetime of a safe pointer or alias (reference), shall not be longer than the lifetime of the variable it points to** ([which is exactly the third ownership rule](../advanced/ownership#lifetime-of-owner-longer-than-reference)).
+The core philosophy of lifetime system of Mojo is that **the lifetime of a safe pointer or reference (alias), shall not be longer than the lifetime of the variable it points to** ([which is exactly the third ownership rule](../advanced/ownership#lifetime-of-owner-longer-than-reference)).
 In other words, **the owner of a value must outlive all the borrowers of that value**.

 To start with, let's first discuss the start and the end of a lifetime.